Orange360

 HOW THEY WORKED WITH US

-Annual Events Bootcamp for local event organsiers 2024 and 2025
+Annual Events Bootcamp for local event organisers in 2024 and 2025.

-• Regional organisations that run events (local and visitors)
+• Regional organisations that run events for locals and visitors.

-• Recipients/potential recipients of the Newmont O360 Regional Event Fund
+• Recipients and potential recipients of the Newmont O360 Regional Event Fund.

-• Orange360 Members organisations who run events of notable significance +150 guests
+• Orange360 member organisations that run events of notable significance, attracting more than 150 guests.

-• Tourism Manager’s + Orange360 Staff + Newmont
+• Tourism managers, Orange360 staff and Newmont representatives.

-One of Orange360s five strategic priorities is to activate and promote the growth and success of in-region festivals and events.
-Through this focus we aim to support and promote Regional Events/Festivals that strengthen the regions appeal and attraction and build sector capacity and regional prosperity.
+One of Orange360’s five strategic priorities is to activate and promote the growth and success of in-region festivals and events.
+Through this focus, Orange360 aims to support and promote regional events and festivals that strengthen the region’s appeal, build sector capacity and contribute to regional prosperity.

 WHAT THEY GAINED FROM PARTICIPATING

-After reviewing all participant feedback, three strong themes emerged:
+After reviewing participant feedback, three strong themes emerged:

 This was the most repeated theme.
 Key points included: